yubrajbhandari923/XCAT-ldm/logs.md

 ## 🧪 Experiment Log – 2025-10-07

 Meeting Notes:
-- Fix the start/ end of tube no erosion/dialation
+- Fix the start/ end of tube no erosion/dialation [Done]
-- Volume Quality Control
+- Volume Quality Control [Won't Do]
 - Medical Student Verification
 - Number of connected component
+- Length Comparision

 - MedshapeNet for fixing things ?
 -

 Show statistical improvement.

+## 🧪 Experiment Log – 2025-10-14
+- Extend the model to other abdomenal organs as well.
+- Change the denoising model with standrad monai's implementation with attention modules
+- Wrap up registration ?
+Same model for those structures as well.
+- Talk to Paul for other phantoms in voxel space and

+New experiment to challenge anatomyGen
+Recommended generation order

+Next Experiments:
+Liver -> gallbladder -> spleen -> kidneys -> stomach -> pancrease -> duodenum -> urinary_bladder -> rectum -> colon -> small_bowel

+[5,12,6,7&8,4,9,11,10,2,1,3]